 - BI Self-Assessment Questionnaire (SAQ) and Peer Review Process: Completing the voluntary SAQ is the first step in the process of developing a tailored programme.
 This diagnostic tool provides nations with a snapshot of their existing procedures and practices in key areas.
 Nations decide the pace of the process and how information will be shared.
 A Peer Review Report is prepared on the basis of the completed SAQ and consultations in capitals, identifying good practices as well as recommendations for improvement and action.
-As of September 2018, 20 countries (8 Allies and 12 partners) are engaged in the Self-Assessment/Peer Review Process: Afghanistan, Armenia, Bosnia and Herzegovina, Bulgaria, Colombia, Croatia, Georgia, Hungary, Jordan, Kyrgyz Republic, Latvia, the Republic of Moldova, Montenegro, Norway, Poland, Serbia, the former Yugoslav Republic of Macedonia¹, Tunisia, the United Kingdom and Ukraine.
+As of September 2018, 20 countries (8 Allies and 12 partners) are engaged in the Self-Assessment/Peer Review Process: Afghanistan, Armenia, Bosnia and Herzegovina, Bulgaria, Colombia, Croatia, Georgia, Hungary, Jordan, Kyrgyz Republic, Latvia, the Republic of Moldova, Montenegro, Norway, Poland, Serbia, the Republic of North Macedonia, Tunisia, the United Kingdom and Ukraine.

 - BI pool of subject matter experts: NATO staff have considerable experience in strengthening integrity, transparency and accountability in the defence and related security sector.
 To meet demand, this expertise is reinforced by subject matter experts drawn from the public and private sectors from Allied and partner nations.
 The topics covered by the experts correspond to the areas identified in the SAQ and include management of risks as well as management of financial and personnel resources.
 The experts take part in the NATO-led Peer Review Process, contribute to peer-to peer consultations, and capacity building activities including BI courses.